 RD-181 uses a cardan suspension which allows it to gimbal +/-5 degrees using a hydraulic system driven by the gas generator exhaust.

 The second stage of the Antares launch vehicle is a solid rocket motor built by Orbital ATK based on heritage from the Taurus Rocket.
-The first two mission of Antares, the Demo Flight and the Orb-D1 Demonstration Flight to ISS, used a smaller motor, Castor 30A, while the next two flights featured the upgraded Castor 30B before Antares switched to Castor 30XL which is the standard second stage for the 200 series.
+The first two missions of Antares, the Demo Flight and the Orb-D1 Demonstration Flight to ISS, used a smaller motor, Castor 30A, while the next two flights featured the upgraded Castor 30B before Antares switched to Castor 30XL which is the standard second stage for the 200 series.